malworthy/musicbox/README.md

 # musicbox

 A lightweight music server for playing local files, with a retro user interface.
 Like mopidy but without the streaming.
+Perfect for running on a raspberry pi.

 Written in python and vanilla.js.